Quixplained: How to keep safe from Monkeypox

 As of July 26, 2022, monkeypox has spread to more than 70 countries and four cases have been reported in Kerala and Delhi in India.
 One of those cases, of a man in Delhi, showed no history of foreign travel, pointing to local transmission.
-The WHO has classified the disease as a public health emergency of international concern.
+The World Health Organization (WHO) has classified the disease as a public health emergency of international concern.
 Deaths cause by the disease have been low as compared to Covid-19, but monkeypox can still cause significant harm to the body.

 Subscriber Only Stories